billoxbury/billoxbury.github.io/_posts/2024-01-05-mathematics-vs-ai.md

 If you haven't seen this before, I invite you to give it a little thought before proceeding.

 OK, thought about it enough?
-This an example cited in a recent study of GPT-4 by Microsoft researchers [1 section 4.4].
+This is an example cited in a study of GPT-4 last year by Microsoft researchers [1 section 4.4].
 It is put to GPT-4 as a prompt - here is the model's response:

 <figure>
   <img src="/assets/img/2024-01-05/answer.png" width="100%">